theunrepentantgeek/crddoc/samples/cluster-api-provider-azure/capz.md

 <a id="OIDCIssuerProfile"></a>OIDCIssuerProfile
 -----------------------------------------------

 OIDCIssuerProfile is the OIDC issuer profile of the Managed Cluster.
-See also [AKS doc]. <br/>[AKS doc]: https://learn.microsoft.com/en-us/azure/aks/use-oidc-issuer
+See also [AKS doc](https://learn.microsoft.com/en-us/azure/aks/use-oidc-issuer). <br/>

 Used by: [AzureManagedControlPlaneSpec](#AzureManagedControlPlaneSpec).